myarichuk/myarichuk.github.io/source/_posts/setting-up-windbg.md

 However, there is a very annoying gotcha: in order to properly analyze a .Net memory dump, loaded ``sos.dll`` must match the exact version of .Net the process ran under (because ``sos.dll`` is built as part of the framework)

-In case of version mismatch, you will see an error like this:
+In case of version mismatch, you may see an error like this:
 ```dbgcommand
 0:037> !clrstack
 The version of SOS does not match the version of CLR you are debugging.
 Please load the matching version of SOS for the version of CLR you are debugging.